Mitochondrial donation - The Lily Foundation

 On 4th March 2015, Jane Ellison, the Public Health Minister at the time, signed the regulations into law.
 The UK became the first country to legalise mitochondrial donation, offering new hope to families at risk of passing on mitochondrial disease.

-“I want to pay tribute to the Lily Foundation, a charity founded by families who have lost their children to serious mitochondrial disease, and who have shown us the human suffering behind this scientific advance”
+“I want to pay tribute to The Lily Foundation, a charity founded by families who have lost their children to serious mitochondrial disease, and who have shown us the human suffering behind this scientific advance”

 – Jane Ellison speaking during the House of Commons vote on 3rd February 2015